 What exactly is thread count?

-'The thread count of a duvet refers to how many cotton threads are in a square inch of the material.' explains Farah Arshad, Head of Design at DUSK.com.
+'The thread count of a duvet refers to how many cotton threads are in a square inch of the material.' explains Farah Arshad, head of design at DUSK.com (opens in new tab).
 'This number is worked out by counting the number of horizontal and vertical threads within the fabric.
 Generally speaking, the higher the thread count, the higher the quality of the material, but this may mean bed linen is higher maintenance.'

 'Thread count has been given a hugely exaggerated importance in the world of bedding and as a result it holds a perceived value of better quality.
-The truth is that a higher thread count doesn’t always mean quality bedding - it’s the quality of the threads (not the number of threads) which counts.' explains Jo James, founder of Bedfolk.
+The truth is that a higher thread count doesn’t always mean quality bedding – it’s the quality of the threads (not the number of threads) which counts.' explains Jo James, founder of Bedfolk (opens in new tab).

 'In reality, it’s only possible to fit a limited number of threads in this space.
 The exact number depends on the thickness of the yarn but it’s usually a count of around 300–400.
 To get around this, manufacturers commonly wrap individual cotton yarns around each other to create plait-like threads called a multi-ply yarn.'

-Multi-ply yarn is a way for brands and manufacturers can create high thread count sheets that are technically above the limit that would naturally fit in per square inch by wrapping yarns around each other (think of a french braid).
+Multi-ply yarn is a way for brands and manufacturers can create high thread count sheets that are technically above the limit that would naturally fit in per square inch by wrapping yarns around each other (think of a French braid).

 Now there's nothing wrong with multi-ply sheets, but they tend to produce heavy and thick sheets and single-ply sheets are lighter and more breathable.